rlucioni/cs171-hw2-lucioni-renzo/README.md

 GitHub provides two ways to access both revision and social data:

 * The GitHub website, containing accessible information for use by humans.
-* The GitHub API with raw data, for structured access by machines trhough programming languages.
+* The GitHub API with raw data, for structured access by machines through programming languages.

 Note that not *all* social data are shared by GitHub, mostly for privacy reasons.